surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ## Navigating to Saved Content

-To view the saved content, Click on dashboard section you can view the data either in folder view or list view **Now Lets Get Started :**
+To view the saved content or files in BiPlus, Click on dashboard section you can view the data either in folder view or list view.
+**Now Lets Get Started :**

 Click on the **Work Space** under Dashboard Section to view the content in BiPlus.